-- Submit a negative tuberculin test or chest x-ray report (valid if taken within one year of the first day of instruction) and proof of immunity to measles (rubeola), mumps, and rubella (MMR) directly to the A&R/WHSS Office.
-Note: Chest x-ray reports must be accompanied by proof of a positive skin test which includes dates and induration.
-Proof of MMR immunity must be signed by a licensed - practitioner or stamped by a clinic.2.
-Complete English (Reading and Writing) and Math placement testing as required. - 3.
+- 1. Submit a negative tuberculin test or chest x-ray report (valid if taken within one year of the first day of instruction) and proof of immunity to measles (rubeola), mumps, and rubella (MMR) directly to the A&R/WHSS Office. - Note: Chest x-ray reports must be accompanied by proof of a positive skin test which includes dates and induration.
+Proof of MMR immunity must be signed by a licensed practitioner or stamped by a clinic. - 2.
+Arrange to take placement tests.
+Placement testing is required prior to registering for English, Math, and certain other courses.
+Tests are administered according to established TLC policies and procedures.
+Call The Hale Kea Advancement and Testing Center at (808) 933-3219 or the WHSS Office at (808) 322-4862 for information and appointments.
+Accommodations for students with disabilities can be arranged, call (808) 933-0702 [TTY]. - 3.
 Attend a scheduled Student Orientation, Advising and Registration (S.O.A.R.) session.
 For details on time and place: in Hilo call (808) 974-7741, in West Hawai'i call (808) 322-4856.